monkey/monkey-docs/src/configuration/server.md

 The overhead in memory of this feature is around ~5KB per worker.
 The key accepts boolean values __on__ and __off__.
 By default this value is __on__.

     FDT on

+### FDLimit

+Defines the maximum number of file descriptors that the server can use, it can be translated to the maximum number of connections.
+If the value is not set, Monkey will use the soft limit imposed to the process (ulimit -n).
+If the variable is set, Monkey will try to increase or decrease the limit under it restrictions.
+For values higher that Hard Limit Monkey needs to be started by root user.

+    FDT 4096